llvm/llvm-project/clang/docs/ClangFormatStyleOptions.rst

      string x =
          "veryVeryVeryVeryVeryVeryVeryVeryVeryVeryVeryVeryLongString";

-  C# and JavaScript interpolated strings are not broken.
+  C# interpolated strings are not broken.

   In Verilog: